moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Favicon

-Here, you can upload a custom image (.ico or .png format) that the browser will show as the favicon of your Moodle website.
+Here, you can upload a custom image that the browser will show as the favicon of your Moodle website.
 If no custom favicon is uploaded, a standard Moodle favicon will be used.

 ##### Background images